alfred82santa/sparpy/README.rst

 How to build a Sparpy plugin
 ----------------------------

-On package `setup.py` a entry point must be configured for Sparpy:
+On package `setup.py` an entry point should be configured for Sparpy:

 .. code-block:: python